niccroad/TheArchitectureHeader/Readme.md

 software architecture (though other styles may be supported).
-In this case the more stable (less subject to change) and abstract parts of the software inhabit the inner (lower) layers of the software and the more unstable (more subject to change) and concrete parts of the software inhabit the outer (upper) layers.
+In this case the more stable (less subject to change) and abstract parts of the software inhabit the inner (lower) layers of the software and the more unstable (more subject to change) and concrete parts of the software inhabit the outer (higher) layers.
 It's usually made a requirement for dependencies to only run from the outer layers towards the inner layers and so implementing such a system will make regular use of the dependency inversion pattern to make these dependencies be correctly directed.